Donratto/MPA-KPM/README.md

 For the purpose of this documentation, you can find a set of different outputs bellow.

-The first simulation has the following set of parameters:
+The first simulation has the following set of parameters (possition of each device is as it is shown above):

 - `udpPacketSizeULL`: 100
 - `udpPacketSizeBe`: 1252